0xLeif/AppState/documentation/usage-overview.md

 # Usage Overview

 This overview provides a quick introduction to using the key components of the **AppState** library within a SwiftUI `View`.
-Each section includes simple examples that fit into the scope of a SwiftUI view structure, along with instructions on how to create these values by extending `Application`.
+Each section includes simple examples that fit into the scope of a SwiftUI view structure.

 ## Defining Values in Application Extension